 What is the inspiration for your work?
 As I work with ink on the plate, I feel free and spontaneous.
 I “let go”, and form the images without any pre-planning or prior sketches.
 I just apply or remove ink as the spirit moves me.
 I love working in this way, trusting that my intuition will lead me to a satisfying result.

 How would you explain your artwork/style to someone in a Tweet?
-I think of creating abstract prints as doing something rather than making something.
+I think of creating abstract prints as doing something rather than making something (a statement once made by Richard Diebenkorn).
 As I add or subtract ink, the image forms and pulls itself together, until it is a whole.
 I hope that the joy and satisfaction that I feel during the creative process shows in the work and reaches people who view it.

 Is your work for sale?
 If so, how would people contact you about purchasing a print?
 Yes, my prints are for sale.
 I can be reached at firstname.lastname@example.org